ALM VIEWER

 Webxa Picture Archiving and Communication System (PACS) is the prototype application that has a similar structural design to the client-server, except that the client and server have software-based applications.
 The extra benefits of the online design server on the client server are as follows: First, customers’ WS equipment can be independent as long as the web software is outlined.
 Second, web-based software runs perfectly; that is, web-based applications can be used in any location until an Internet connection is provided.

 The disadvantage of online applications is that their functionality and performance are limited compared to client-server applications.
 One of the most important purposes of using online public applications in the health care system is real-time telecommunications or telecommunications.
-What is the telecommunication process?
-And is there any application that supports this?
-In this letter, we explained this process and tested an online prototype application within the PACS System to support the telecating consultation tool.
+Advanced Zero Trust Security is another advantage of the web-based architecture, which protects medical imaging data during online cooperation and teleconsultations..

 Teleconsultation deals with various scenarios in health institutions.
 Let’s consider the following scenario: When a doctor in the medical department wants to consult a radiologist in a reader’s reader, about a patient’s written report in the check room.
 This counseling process, both experts, should be without leaving their departments and running in every way to each other’s departments.
 Therefore, the PACS System enables consultation, a situation where two or more experts in different departments need to discuss and consult the patient’s results without leaving their departments.